manshi137/Benchmarking-Multi-Modal-Recommendation-Models/README.md

 This file contains `Original UserId` -> `new 0-indexed UserId` mapping

 ### ml100k.inter
+This file contains user-item interaction data.
+There are 5 columns which represent userID, itemID, rating, timestamp and x_label (in order).

 x_label = 0 for Training

 x_label = 1 for Validation